-The philosophy of the lean startup methodology is heavily founded on experimentations and iterations.
+The philosophy of the lean startup methodology is heavily founded on experimentation and iterations.
 It accepts that failure is an inevitable part of creating a startup, but it works to improve products and processes along the way.
-So, like any methodology, the lean startup also has limitations.
+So, like any methodology, lean startup also has limitations.
 That’s why we have just pointed out a list of Lean Startup Principles.

 On paper, this may sound simple.
 But when it comes to execution, is where things can start to get tricky.
 So, you should arm yourself with the right application development software for startups and best practices.
 There may be some limitations, but don’t let these stop you from pursuing your idea.

 Don’t miss the list of tools we’ve sorted out as the best for startups.